New York Sexual Harassment Lawyers

 - Complain of sexual harassment to your boss

-- File an internal complaint of harassment to Human Resources
+- File an internal complaint of harassment with Human Resources

-- File a charge of sexual harassment to the Equal Employment Opportunity Commission (EEOC)
+- File a charge of sexual harassment with the Equal Employment Opportunity Commission (EEOC)

 - Bring a lawsuit to federal, state, or municipal court

-- File a charge of sexual harassment to the Division of Human Rights or the Commission on Civil Rights in either New York or New Jersey
+- File a charge of sexual harassment with the Division of Human Rights or the Commission on Civil Rights in either New York or New Jersey

 - Participate in a harassment proceeding